rmsrosa/nbbinder/README.md

 ## License

+The work in this package is licensed under the [MIT license](https://opensource.org/licenses/MIT).

-The original work in [Python Data Science Handbook/tools](https://github.com/jakevdp/PythonDataScienceHandbook/tree/master/tools) is licensed by [Jake VanderPlas](http://vanderplas.com/), under the [MIT license](https://opensource.org/licenses/MIT).
+This work is based on a few scripts in [Python Data Science Handbook/tools](https://github.com/jakevdp/PythonDataScienceHandbook/tree/master/tools), which is considered as the *original work*,  licensed by [Jake VanderPlas](http://vanderplas.com/) under the [MIT license](https://opensource.org/licenses/MIT).

-The current modifications in this module is also provided under the [MIT license](https://opensource.org/licenses/MIT).
-See the file [LICENSE](LICENSE).
+See the file `LICENSE` in the root directory of the project.